What allergens does Kim's Chocolates contain?

 - macadamia nuts

-Even if the product doesn't contain the above mentioned allergen, Kim’s Chocolates cannot guarantee their absence on our final product, that's why every label contains "may contain…”.
+Even if the product doesn't contain above mentioned allergens, Kim’s Chocolates can't guarantee their absence in our final product, that's why every label contains "may contain…”.

-Every effort is made to ensure all nutritional information is as up to date and as accurate as possible, but we do introduce and discontinue products from time to time.
+Every effort is made to ensure all nutritional information is as up to date and as accurate as possible.
 Please always read product labels.

 Are Kim's Chocolates gluten-free?